Georgia boy, 6, dies suddenly while taking pictures with baseball teammates

 “He got three surgeries with great results.
 He was alive until 6 years old,” he said.

-“It's really unfortunate and there’s no way to console the parents, but they had him for six years.
-Prior to these new surgeries that might not have been possible.”
+“It's really unfortunate and there’s no way to console the parents.
+Prior to these new surgeries, that might not have been possible.”